-If you smoke or have other chronic health conditions such as diabetes or high cholesterol, it can cause your blood vessels to harden or become blocked, which reduces blood flow and makes it difficult for hair to grow.
+Smoking and chronic health conditions such as diabetes or high cholesterol can cause your blood vessels to harden or become blocked, which reduces blood flow and makes it difficult for hair to grow.
 “The further you get away from the heart, the poorer the circulation is going to be,” says Ousey.
 That means it’s most difficult to get blood to your toes, and if you’re growing five bushes on each foot, your blood is probably pumping correctly.

-But what if your toes are really hairy — we’re talking Hobbit level here.
+What if your toes are really hairy, though — we’re talking Hobbit level here.
 Could that be a sign of health problems?

 Genetic hypertrichosis is another condition that can cause excess hair growth on the toes, or anywhere else on the body.
 It’s thought to be caused by a spontaneous genetic mutation that can be passed down from parents to their children.